Frequently Asked Questions, and our Answers!

-Education and cultural work are priorities in our organization; so we take the time to volunteer at schools, host public educational events, and sponsor issues that promote the importance of Scots and their Scottish-American descendants.
-Some future ongoing work we're focused on currently is sponsoring bills in the Missouri State Legislature establishing a state tartan for Missouri and planning a speaker series encompassing the role of Scots in St. Louis and the wider Midwest.
-If you'd like to volunteer with us or have a project idea, contact us and we'll get in touch!
+Education and cultural work are priorities in our organization; so we take the time to volunteer at schools, host educational events, and sponsor issues that promote the importance of Scots and their Scottish-American descendants.
+Some ongoing work we're focused on currently is sponsoring bills in the Missouri State Legislature establishing a state tartan for Missouri and a speaker series encompassing the role of Scots in the St. Louis region.
+If you'd like to volunteer or have a project idea, contact us and we'll get in touch!

 How do I become a member?

 We offer four (4) types of memberships: single, family, senior-single, and senior-family.
 These fit every budget, whether you're a college student, a family with three children, or a retired couple.
 Every membership is good for one year and now with our new website, you can choose to auto-renew so you won't lose track of your membership status.
 Visit the Membership page to sign up today!